-Queensland Health’s Prevention Division is leading a comprehensive systems analysis to identify the successes, gaps and opportunities in chronic disease prevention across the Queensland public health system.
+Queensland Health’s Prevention Division led a comprehensive systems analysis to identify the successes, gaps and opportunities in chronic disease prevention across the Queensland public health system.

-The Prevention Partnership Centre is providing system science expertise to guide the analysis.
+The Prevention Centre provided systems science expertise to guide the analysis.

-Using a co-design approach with stakeholders across the Queensland Health system, the project aims to:
+Using a co-design approach with stakeholders across the Queensland Health system, the project:

-- Identify feasible mechanisms to better embed, integrate and target prevention efforts across healthcare pathways.
+- Identified feasible mechanisms to better embed, integrate and target prevention efforts across healthcare pathways.

-The co-design approach will help to determine solutions that allow for greater flexibility at the local level.
+The co-design approach helped determine solutions that allowed for greater flexibility at the local level.

-The team will use a variety of methods to engage with stakeholders, including broad communication with the Queensland Health workforce, surveys, participatory workshops and in-depth interviews.
+The team used a variety of methods to engage with stakeholders, including broad communication with the Queensland Health workforce, crowdsourcing, focus groups, participatory workshops and in-depth interviews.

-The project is using systems thinking methods to identify prevention opportunities and solutions that might otherwise remain invisible or unnoticed.
+The project used systems thinking methods to identify prevention opportunities and solutions that might otherwise remain invisible or unnoticed.

-It will focus on how prevention efforts reach those with the greatest need, including Aboriginal and Torres Strait Islander people and rural and remote Queenslanders.
+It focused on how prevention efforts reach those with the greatest need, including Aboriginal and Torres Strait Islander people and rural and remote Queenslanders.

 The project’s findings will be used to identify implementation options for potential system redesign and determine how prevention could be better supported and integrated with treatment services and care delivered across Queensland.

-The key outcome of the project is to identify high-value opportunities to expand and sustainably embed chronic disease prevention as a core function of quality clinical care in the Queensland public health system.
+The key outcome was the identification of high-value opportunities to help expand and sustainably embed chronic disease prevention as a core function of quality clinical care in the Queensland public health system.

-- Begin to generate change in the system.
+- Began to generate change in the system.